niekwit/CRISPR-tools/README.md

 > `path/to/crispr.py -l bassik -r -t max`

-This initiates a run that will rename your samples according to `rename.config`, allows no mismatches during alignment, will use all available CPU threads for the analysis, and uses MAGeCK for statistical analysis
+This initiates a run that will rename your samples according to `rename.config`, allows no mismatches during alignment, will use all available CPU threads for the analysis, and uses MAGeCK for statistical analysis.
 If you also want to use BAGEL2 for statistical analysis afterwards, simply run :
 > `path/to/crispr.py -l bassik -a bagel2`